smujtab/Zendesk-Coding-Challenge/ReadMe.md

 #### The program has 4 classes:

 1. ``main.py`` - the main script of the program, calls all the different classes and functions
-2. ``Ticket.py`` - This class contains the bulk of theA API implementation required for the program, ie getting and returning tickets
+2. ``Ticket.py`` - This class contains the bulk of the API implementation required for the program, ie getting and returning tickets
 3. ``Format.py`` - takes ticket data and converts it into beautiful tables (literally, the module used is called BeautifulTable) for the cli.